Skip to Content

 Incorporated Societies Act 2022 and Regulations

-The recent introduction of the new Incorporated Societies Act will have an impact on sector organisations.This resource is designed to assist sector boards on navigating these changes.
+The new Incorporated Societies Act will have an impact on sector organisations – this resource helps sector boards, organisations and clubs navigate these changes.

 Background

-The new Incorporated Societies Act was passed into law on 6 April 2022.
-The new Act intends to make incorporated societies’ governance functions more robust by aligning director duties more closely with those in the Companies Act.
-Examples of this include introducing officers’ duties and requirements for dispute resolution processes.
+The Incorporated Societies Act 2022 aims to strengthen governance functions by aligning director duties more closely with those in the Companies Act.
+This includes new officers’ duties and dispute resolution processes.

-There is a transition period during which incorporated societies will continue to be subject to the 1908 Act until they decide whether they wish to re-register under the 2022 Act or consider alternative options.
+During the transition period, societies will continue to operate under the 1908 Act until they re-register under the 2022 Act or choose an alternative option.

-Re-registration will involve filing a constitution that is compliant with the new Act.
+Re-registration requires filing a constitution that is compliant with the new Act.

 What it means for you

-To help you move forward and begin to plan how your organisation will bring a new constitution into effect, Sport NZ has made available national and regional toolkits with the following:
+To help you with these changes, Sport NZ has developed national and regional toolkits with the following:

 • Constitution templates